-- #3 Managerial, Professional and Technical Jobs (Information Technology & Innovation Foundation)
+- #3 in Managerial, Professional and Technical Jobs (Information Technology & Innovation Foundation)

 - #1 Digital Economy (Information Technology & Innovation Foundation)

-- #4 High wage traded services (higher than service industry jobs) (Information Technology & Innovation Foundation)
+- #4 in High wage traded services (higher than service industry jobs) (Information Technology & Innovation Foundation)

-- #4 Workforce Productivity (Defined by GDP per capita, U.S. Bureau of Economic Analysis 2019)
+- #4 in Workforce Productivity (Defined by GDP per capita, U.S. Bureau of Economic Analysis 2019)

 - 38 World-class Colleges & Universities, including Yale & UConn